 Score One for the Good Guys

-TeleSign has lead the way in using end-user-provided phone numbers to help online and mobile application businesses increase their account security.
-With our Score API we can look at data, intelligence, traffic patterns and reported fraud on virtually any number in the world in order deliver a fraud risk score that helps determine whether a user should be allowed to register an account or make a high-value transaction.
+Telesign has lead the way in using end-user-provided phone numbers to help online and mobile application businesses increase their account security.
+With our Intelligence API we can look at data, intelligence, traffic patterns and reported fraud on virtually any number in the world in order deliver a fraud risk score that helps determine whether a user should be allowed to register an account or make a high-value transaction.
 But our product and engineering teams are dedicated to ensuring that as hackers grow in their ability to commit fraud, so too does a customer's ability to defend against it.
-Because our team places a highly focused effort on consistently improving the intelligence behind this industry-leading API, Score now uses machine learning to uncover hidden insights in the data collected to populate a range of fraud predictors.
-Customized machine learning models further increase the effectiveness and accuracy of Score's fraud detection capabilities.
+Because our team places a highly focused effort on consistently improving the intelligence behind this industry-leading API, Intelligence now uses machine learning to uncover hidden insights in the data collected to populate a range of fraud predictors.
+Customized machine learning models further increase the effectiveness and accuracy of Intelligence's fraud detection capabilities.
 We are able to help businesses mitigate more fraudulent activity by identifying bad users before they create accounts and unleash their various fraud techniques on the good ones.

 So, the continuing advancements of AI since Turing's work over 65 years ago have benefited the good guys, too.
-The Score API is machine learning and AI at its best—helping provide the strongest and smartest approach to protecting businesses and their consumers so that technological innovation can continue to flourish, without fraud getting in the way.
+The Intelligence API is machine learning and AI at its best—helping provide the strongest and smartest approach to protecting businesses and their consumers so that technological innovation can continue to flourish, without fraud getting in the way.
 It certainly seems to be more in line with what Turing would have wanted.